 ESEIA WORKING GROUPS

 The ESEIA Working Groups and Focus Groups are the key drivers of the Association.
-The Working Groups include around 300 experts across the ESEIA Membership.
-Their actions focus on agenda-setting and project generation activities under the Horizon 2020 and the Horizon Europe programmes.
+The Working Groups include approximately 300 experts across the ESEIA Membership.
+Their actions focus on agenda-setting and project generation activities under Horizon Europe.

 Three thematic Working Groups